Autobike/Autobike/docs/manual.md

 ### Building C code for myRIO

 This project calls C code from LabVIEW code.
 The C code is compiled outside LabVIEW and then uploaded to the myRIO where the LabVIEW code can access it.
+Writing and compiling C-code is done on an IDE.
+The commands bellow refer to if this is done in VisualStudio.

 Built C code should alreday be commited to the repo.
 To build yourself,